wp-plugins/birchschedule/readme.txt

 * Page redirection after booking
 * Returning user booking with email and password
 * WP user integration
+* Support minimum time requirement prior to booking
+* Set how far in advance an appointment can be booked
+* Set the length of time slot
+* Set booking availability for a specific time period
 * and much more comming soon

-Please visit [our website](http://www.birchpress.com "WordPress Appointment Booking Calendar") for more info.
+Please visit [our website](http://www.birchpress.com "WordPress Appointment Booking Calendar") for more info, or try our online [demo](http://www.birchpress.com/demo/ "BirchPress Scheduler Pro Demo") with all features.

 == Installation ==